-List of Public Domain and Free Graphics
+List of Public Domain and Free Images for Articles and eBooks

-Not only do images make websites or articles look better, they're also beneficial from an SEO (Search Engine Optimization) standpoint.
+Not only do images make websites, eBooks, or articles look better, they're also beneficial from an SEO (Search Engine Optimization) standpoint.
 Image captions can be a great way to sneak in some keywords (be careful to avoid spamming).
 Images also get picked up by search engines and you may get traffic through Google Images.

 What is Public Domain?